 Access to the Spence Wing first floor and the Mortlock Chamber is via the lift in the glass foyer entrance of the library.

-There is on-street disabled parking available in the nearby roads.
+There is on-street disabled parking available on the nearby roads.
 View more information and maps of Adelaide City Council's Disability parking for permit holders.

 How do I check if the Mortlock Chamber is open when I plan to visit?